 We encourage you to subscribe to our blog for the latest data surrounding the advertising industry.
 We will provide daily updates as COVID-19 continues to make its mark on the US economy.

-“Widespread ratings surges are exceedingly rare in the age of cord-cutting to begin with,” reports Adam Epstein at Quartz.
+“Widespread ratings surges are exceedingly rare in the age of cord-cutting to begin with,” reported Adam Epstein at Quartz.
 “Especially now, at the time of the year when days get longer and warmer and we spend more time outdoors.”
-With no option to go outside, they turn on the TV (despite thinner programming).

 For more updates like this, stay tuned.
 Subscribe to our blog for more updates on coronavirus and its mark on the economy.